allientneko/aws-zero-downtime-deployment-practice/README.md

 In `aws/event/apigateway/` contains the code for lambda function.

-The script will deploy to two region for high availability.
+The script will deploy to multiple regions for high availability.

 ##### First of all, you need to have a hosted zone in Route53.
 This domain will be use for your multi-region app endpoint.